Arakan Nature Lodge, a comprehensive review

 Rakhine is the poorest state in Myanmar and among the most vulnerable to disasters; this explains why one of Arakan Nature Lodge’s core principles is to invest respectfully and develop poverty alleviation initiatives.
 As a result of tourists coming, the residents of Zikhone village have benefitted from increased employment, awareness of health and safety, understanding of basic hygiene, access to international opinion, learning of languages and the chance to build long-lasting friendships with people from a different culture.
 If you want the money you spend in Myanmar to really make a difference, a stay at Arakan Nature Lodge is a must.
 If it works here, there’s a good chance it will lead to similar initiatives being set up in the region, initiatives that will bring with them the benefits mentioned above and most importantly, increased regional exposure.

-If it helps to reassure you, we slept with the windows and shutter doors open every night
+If it helps to reassure you, we slept with the windows and shutter doors open every night.

 For clarification on safety, we’d recommend referring to your own country’s international travel advice.
 The British Foreign Commonwealth Office for example currently states the following: